gowthamigitclass/Terraform-EKS-Jenkins/README.md

 # Terraform-EKS-Jenkins

-Please proceed further and open the folders to see the tasks and respective files in it.
+Please proceed further and open the sub directories to see the tasks and respective files in it.

 #### Repo tree looks like:
 ```